florianXin/CAHE/README.md

 ## Testing

-Code to sample resides in 'sample' folder.
+Code to sample resides in `sample` folder.

 ```shell
 python -m sample.generate --model_path <path/to/checkpoint/file/to/be/sampled> --test_txt <path/to/a/text/file/lists/test/numbers> --cond_path <path/to/condition/data>